 Immigration solicitors say that it is impossible to say what your chances are of appealing against a deportation orderwithout knowing all about the reasons for the making of the deportation order and your personal and family circumstances.
 That is why it is best that you take urgent legal advice from a specialist deportation order solicitor so that they can look at your best appeal options.

 If you do successfully appeal against the deportation order the Immigration process doesn’t end there as you will still need to sort out your Immigration status by ensuring that you have the legal right to stay in the UK and applying for leave to remain in the UK to regularise your position if necessary.

 UK deportation order solicitors

-For information on challenging a deportation order or help with your immigration status call the immigration team at London based OTS Solicitors on [telephone: telephone] or contact us using our online enquiry form.
+For information on challenging a deportation order or help with your Immigration status call the immigration team at London based OTS Solicitors on 0203 959 9123 or contact us using our online enquiry form.
 Appointments are available through video conferencing, Skype or by telephone.